interplaynetary/p2p-template/README.md

 3. Relations become Active only when:
    - Both Role-Holders express Desire
    - Both Role-Holders express Playing
+4. Players can change their expressions of Desire and Playing at any time
-4. Relations can be composed into larger structures while maintaining these properties
+5. Relations can be composed into larger structures while maintaining these properties

 **Let:**
 - **Surplus** = Roles one holds but does not desire